M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 Alongside numerous internal bugfixes and performance work, this release brings compatibility with the [M-Files Multi-Server Mode functionality]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode/).
 This version can also be used on single-server implementations of M-Files, provided the M-Files server version is at least 20.5.

+In this release, if inheriting from `ConfigurableVaultApplicationBase`, the Vault Application Framework will only find and resolve `MFIdentifier` instances created on your `Configuration` class.
+If you are using `MFIdentifier` instances in other locations (e.g. directly on your `VaultApplication` class) then note that these will not automatically be resolved at vault startup.
+{:.note}

 ## Version 2.1

 Version 2.1 of the Vault Application Framework is compatible with M-Files 19.9 upwards.
 To target earlier versions of M-Files, please use an earlier version of the Vault Application Framework.